Digital Nomad Tax

 • Other: You should prove of health insurance, as well as a local address in Finland where you’ll be staying.

 • Tax implications: You will be a tax resident in Finland if you have your habitual abode there or when you spend more than six months in the country.
-Given that the visa is only valid for maximum six months, you will not become a tax resident in Finland.

 You can apply for the Finnish self-employed digital nomad visa via this website.